Skip to main content

 The value of experience

-Although many players have won in the year that followed a disappointing Open outing, few triumph without having been in contention for the Claret Jug at some point in the past.
+Although many players have won following a disappointing Open outing the previous year, few triumph without having impressed in the Championship at some point in the past.

-On average, Open winners since 2000 have played in nine previous Championships before tasting glory, although Ben Curtis famously won on his major debut at Royal St George’s in 2003.
+On average, those emerging victorious since 2000 have played in nine previous Championships before winning, although Ben Curtis and Morikawa famously won on their respective Open debuts in 2003 and 2021 respectively.

 Pre-tournament form an increasing pointer to success

-Phil Mickelson and Spieth both won The Open having come into the tournament on the back of a victory elsewhere, while Rory McIlroy, Henrik Stenson and Molinari had all lifted trophies in the weeks leading up to their Open triumphs.
+Phil Mickelson (2013) and Jordan Spieth (2017) both won The Open having also triumphed on their previous start, while Rory McIlroy (2014), Henrik Stenson (2016) and Francesco Molinari had all lifted trophies in the weeks leading up to their successes.

-Tiger Woods is the only World Number One to prevail at The Open in the last 20 years, doing so in 2000, 2005 and 2006.
+Perhaps surprisingly, Tiger Woods is the only World Number One to prevail at The Open this century, doing so in 2000, 2005 and 2006.

 Tiger Woods following his Open victory at Royal Liverpool in 2006